v2krishna/stock-analysis/README.md

 ![2018_BeforeRefactoring](/resources/2018_BeforeRefactoring.png)  ![VBA_Challenge_2018](/resources/VBA_Challenge_2018.png) <br/>.
 Also made sure that the data is same before and after the refactoring the code.
 ![2017_StockPerformance](/resources/2018_StockPerformance.png) ![2018_StockPerformance](/resources/2018_StockPerformance.png) <br/>

+## Results
+- <b>Advantages and Disadvantages of Refactoring</b> <br/>
+   * Advantages: <br/>
+      * Less time in executing the application or getting the results back in less time.
+      * Removing the redundant code helps the code to look cleaner and lean
+      * Commenting along with refactoring will help other developers to understand why this has done in certain way.
+      * Can be scaled to many users when rafactoring the enterprise applications.
+    * Disadvantages: <br/>
+      * Refactoring takes more time to improvize the performance of the application than it initially took to build/develop.
+      * When developing the projects with tight deadlines, might not happen as expected.
+      * Testing cycle has to be performed once again, once the refactoring is done.
+- <b>Pros and Cons apply to refactoring the original VBA Script</b> <br/>
+    * Pros: <br/>
+      * Took less than 0.2 seconds to perform the stock analysis for the year selected.
+      * Was able to loop through entire data one time, instead of 12 times.
+      * Because the time to perform the stock analysis was , able to run for multiple sceanrios without loosing the focus.

+    * Cons:  <br/>
+      * It took more time to refactor the code than it initially took to build the application.
+      * Compare the results after refactoring the code with the original.
+      * Make sure the code without any issues as it was doing before.